goldobin/rcm/TASKS.md

 # Tasks

-Add `README.md` file

-Check node's process is actually running, and executable is a redis-server in `Node::IsUp`
+Check node's process is actually running in `Node::IsUp`

 Refactor commands: move to separate files, use factory